-Mr. Hartke is a government relations consultant working exclusively with Morrill & Associates.
+Mr. Hartke is a government relations consultant working exclusively with Morrill & Fiedler.

 In his distinguished governmental career, he has held the positions of: